carlosebmachado/watch/README.md

 ## Usage

 ### Installing
-The installation is easy, just download the watch.h file in the src folder and put that in your project.
+The installation is easy, just download the latest release and put the watch.h file in your project.

 ### Getting Started
 #### Measuring Time